Skip To Main Content

 Fine Arts Survey

 Fine Arts Survey is a survey course covering music, dance, art, and theater.
 This course is a hands-on introduction to the visual and performing arts.
 Students gain exposure to the arts and are expected to participate in each facet of the course.
-This course is offered to juniors and seniors, and is a requirement for TOPS.

 French I